Logan

 1914—19??

 Though its bottles bear “Logan Bottling Works” rather than “Co.,” this is the Logan Coca-Cola Bottling Works that our beloved straight sided Coca-Colas come from.
-As is known throughout the collecting community, Coca-Cola stopped bottling their beverages in straight-sided bottles very soon after this company began, switching to their patented hobbleskirt design 1-2 years after Logan Bottling Co. came into existence.
+As is known throughout the collecting community, Coca-Cola stopped bottling their beverages in straight-sided bottles very soon after this company began, switching to their patented hobbleskirt design 1-2 years after Logan Bottling Works came back into existence.
 Hence, the rarity of most of these bottles.
 It first appears in a 1914 Dun & Bradstreet issue (Mercantile Agency, 1914).

 In 1922, the owner of the company was Frank S. Martin (“Three Hundred,” 1922), who also served as the President of the Chamber of Commerce in Logan.
+In at least 1930, the company was located at 435 Stratton Avenue (H.S.
+Rich & Co., 1930).

 Despite the rarity of the straight sided bottles—and how short of a time span in which they were used—there are an immense number of variants.
 Five variants of the straight sided bottles are missing below.